RandomVertebrate/Harmonalyzer/README.md

 # Harmonalyzer
-This is a RPi pico version of my console music visualizer audiospectra, which I think can be a cool toy/tool for improvising musicians.
+This is a music visualizer and "harmony analyzer" designed to be run on an RPi pico connected to a microphone and to a MAX2719 driving a 32×8 LED matrix.
+There is also a button, and pressing the button toggles forward between modes, including pitch intensity display, oscilloscope, chord guesser, and guitar tuner.